-- 4Corporación para el Desarrollo Sostenible del Archipiélago de San Andrés, Providencia y Santa Catalina (CORALINA), Colombia
+- 4Corporación para el Desarrollo Sostenible del Archipiélago de San Andrés, San Andrés, Colombia

 Here we compile a fish biodiversity dataset for Roncador, Serrana, and Serranilla from various sources.
 The first one is a published checklist of species (n = 653) distributed in 121 families constructed based on 28 papers (peer-reviewed and non-peer-reviewed) published since 1944, as well as on unpublished data gathered by the authors over the past two decades (Bolaños-Cubillos et al., 2015).
-The second source corresponds to a series of unpublished biological records which are partially available at the Biodiversity Information System of Colombia (SIB Colombia) and were collected during the 2015, 2016, and 2017 Seaflower Expeditions (Acero P. 2018; Acero P. et al. 2018; Polanco F. 2018).
-The third and last source comprised a list of species found on the deep shelves and upper slopes of the islands of the reserve (Robertson & Van Tassell 2015; Polanco F. 2015).
-For the sake of completeness, all information available from Quitasueño (the only northern island of this archipelago not visited yet by these series of expeditions), usually from Robertson & Van Tassell (2015) or from unpublished short visits by Colombian scientist, is included.
+The second source corresponds to a series of unpublished biological records which are partially available at the Biodiversity Information System of Colombia (SIB Colombia) and were collected during the 2015, 2016, and 2017 Seaflower Expeditions (Acero, 2018; Acero et al., 2018; Polanco, 2018).
+The third and last source comprised a list of species found on the deep shelves and upper slopes of the islands of the reserve (Polanco, 2015; Robertson and Van Tassell, 2015).
+For the sake of completeness, all information available from Quitasueño (the only northern island of this archipelago not visited yet by these series of expeditions), usually from Robertson and Van Tassell (2015) or from unpublished short visits by Colombian scientist, is included.

 Taxon ID and Scientific Name ID: This field includes a unique and stable-through-time alphanumeric identifier (taxonomic identifier) provided by Life Science Identifier (LSID), recovered from World Register of Marine Species (WoRMS) (AphiaID).